bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 * In this week's virtual classes, students will use Insomnia to test their API routes instead of relying on a front end.
 For more information, refer to the [Insomnia documentation](https://support.insomnia.rest/).

 * Students will learn in their asynchronous lessons how to deploy MongoDB applications to Heroku using MongoDB Atlas.
-But for more information, refer them to the supplemental guides on [Setting Up MongoDB Atlas](../../01-Class-Content/18-NoSQL/04-Supplemental/MongoAtlas-Setup.md) and [Deploying with Heroku and MongoDB Atlas](../../01-Class-Content/18-NoSQL/04-Supplemental/MongoAtlas-Deploy.md).
+But for more information, refer them to the [Full-Stack Blog on setting up MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas) and the [Full-Stack blog on deploying with Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas).

 ### Common Pain Points